thenativeweb/wolkenkit-documentation/lib/docs/latest/getting-started/contributing-to-wolkenkit/developing-ideas-for-contributions/index.md

 Typical questions to come up with ideas are:

 - What feature does not work as expected?
-- What feature could be extended?
+- What feature could be extended in its functionality?
 - What feature are you missing completely?

 ## Improving the documentation

-Sometimes a helpful contribution is simply to correct a typo in the documentation, or to improve and enhance a vague explanation.
-For this purpose, each page of the documentation contains a link at the bottom, which you can use to [edit the appropriate page](https://github.com/thenativeweb/wolkenkit-documentation/edit/master/lib/docs/<%= current.version %>/getting-started/contributing-to-wolkenkit/getting-ideas-for-contributions/index.md) on GitHub.
+A helpful contribution can be to correct a typo or to improve and enhance an explanation that is too vague.
+For this purpose, each page of the documentation contains a link at the bottom, which you can use to directly [edit the page](https://github.com/thenativeweb/wolkenkit-documentation/edit/master/lib/docs/<%= current.version %>/getting-started/contributing-to-wolkenkit/getting-ideas-for-contributions/index.md) on GitHub.

 Typical questions to come up with ideas are: